Skip to content

 3.3.0

-1. In the Hypervisor section, use the drop-down box to select your preferred Hypervisor:
+To change the default hypervisor, use the drop-down box to select your preferred Hypervisor:

 Hypervisor_select

-2. If you change from default or the previously selected hypervisor, you will be prompted to restart Genymotion to apply the change.
+You will then be prompted to restart Genymotion to apply the change.

-In the Virtual Device section, you can choose where the virtual devices images are stored:
+In the Virtual devices section, you can choose where the virtual devices images are stored:

 Hypervisor settings